wuzhiping/webspoon/README.md

 These are the major changes so far:

-- Add org.pentaho.di.ui.spoon.BasicApplication, which configures web app.
+- Add org.pentaho.di.ui.spoon.WebSpoon, which configures web app.
 - Modify ui/ivy.xml in order to add RWT-related dependencies and remove SWT.
 - Many comment-outs/deletions to avoid compile errors due to RWT/SWT difference.
-- Make singleton objects (e.g., `PropsUI`, `GUIResource`) "session aware" (see [here](http://www.eclipse.org/rap/developers-guide/devguide.php?topic=singletons.html) for the details).
+- Make singleton objects (e.g., `PropsUI`, `GUIResource`) session-unique (see [here](http://www.eclipse.org/rap/developers-guide/devguide.php?topic=singletons.html) for the details).

 ## Branches and Versioning